houndci/hound/README.md

 [Hound](http://houndci.com),
 a hosted service
-that reviews GitHub pull requests for Ruby, JavaScript, CoffeeScript, and SCSS style guide violations.
+that reviews GitHub pull requests for CoffeeScript, Go, HAML, JavaScript, Ruby, SCSS, and Swift style guide violations.

 If you have questions about the service,